joseadrian/emojify.js/README.md

 Go to this project's [GitHub pages](http://hassankhan.github.com/emojify.js) to see the module in action.

+## Update
+Changed data:image for img paths because the css generated was too heavy.
+Sprites are on the way.

 ## Rationale
 I wanted [my blog](http://hassankhan.me) to display smileys nicely, decided to use Emojis because they look nice.